 How to make Smothered Green Beans

-First: In a large pan, over medium heat, melt bacon fat and butter.
+First: In a large skillet, over medium heat, melt bacon fat and butter.
 Add onion and garlic.
 Cook for 4 minutes, stirring often, until the onions get soft.

 Second: Add the brown sugar, soy sauce, and chicken broth to the pan.
 Whisk to combine.
 Stir in green beans, reduce heat, and simmer over low heat until the liquid is nearly gone.
 This can take over an hour!

-Third: Add bacon to the green beans and cook for an additional 4 minutes.
+Third: Add the crispy bacon pieces to the green beans and cook for an additional 4 minutes.

 Fourth: Serve hot and enjoy!